Unanswered Prayer? Doubt or Faith.

 The second source of unseen control in our lives is from our past experiences.
 I have overcome many unseen controls in my life, especially strongholds, and I share my message of hope in the book on my website.
 My book explains a successful method to overcome the bondage of the unseen control from our painful memories.
 Painful memories are created when we take offense to someone’s perceived or actual wrong actions toward us.
 I explain the effects of painful memories in my book and how to heal them.
 I give this book to the precious ladies I meet at the county jail, and I have seen marvelous results.
 To learn more about how offenses destroy us and our relationships and how to overcome them, read #1 Destroyer of All Relationships and the Solution.
 I invite you to read my short book of hope starting here: 1–Healing Begins by Transforming Painful Memories.

-If you find my posts and website helpful, then please share the links with your friends and family, hopeforcompletehealing.com.
-The information is copyright protected and no part of the posts or my book may be reproduced without proper citation to Joyce Hanscom.
+All verses are from the English Standard Version.
+If you find my posts and website helpful, please share this link with your friends and family: hopeforcompletehealing.com.
+The information is copyright protected.
+Please do not reproduce any part of the posts or my book without proper citation to Joyce Hanscom and this website.

 Psalm 91:7-10 — PROTECTED FROM EVIL AND HARM